Progress Report January 2022

 Couch gamers will love this

 By default, yuzu assumes that non-Nintendo Switch controllers, for example the Xbox controllers, will use rumble motors.
 These are cheaper and use an exponential amplitude curve for their rumble, making this kind of method incompatible for emulating HD Rumble.
-The DS5 on the PlayStation 5, instead, uses more expensive linear actuators (and needs a linear amplitude curve), like the Pro Controller and Joy-Cons.
-With this change , german77 extended support to include the official PlayStation 5 controller, the DS5, which is capable of the required precision for HD Rumble.
+The DS5 on the PlayStation 5, instead, uses more expensive linear actuators (and needs a linear amplitude curve), like the Pro Controller and Joy-Cons. , german77 extended support to include the official PlayStation 5 controller, the DS5, which is capable of the required precision for HD Rumble.

 General changes and bugfixes